alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 | Command             | Description |
 |---------------------|-------------|
-| `M x,y`             | Begin a new subpath by moving `(x,y)`.
+| `M x,y`             | Begin a new subpath by moving to `(x,y)`.
 | `L x,y`             | Draw a line to `(x,y)`.
 | <code>C x<sub>1</sub>,y<sub>1</sub> x<sub>2</sub>,y<sub>2</sub> x,y</code> | Draw a [cubic bezier curve][cubic-bezier-curve] to `(x,y)` using control points <code>(x<sub>1</sub>,y<sub>1</sub>)</code> and <code>(x<sub>2</sub>,y<sub>2</sub>)</code>.
 | `Z`                 | Close the path by drawing a line back to the beginning of the current subpath.

 All `path`s come in one of two forms: _filled_ or _stroked_.
-If the path is filled, the interiors of its entire shape will be painted.
+If the path is filled, the interiors of its shape will be painted.
 If the path is stroked, the paint will be applied along the outline of its shape.
 Both types of `path`s have their own set of animatable attributes that further modify their appearance:

 | Property name         | Element type | Value type | Min   | Max   |
 |-----------------------|--------------|------------|-------|-------|